Ruderman Family Foundation

 Jay Ruderman on collaboration:

 "The world of Jewish philanthropy would be well to listen to Buffett's advice.
-In a world where there are far too many redundancies in services – which add up to waste across the board – we need to tell fundees we will support them if and when they can work in partnership – and not in competition — with other organizations."
+In a world where there are far too many redundancies in services – which add up to waste across the board – we need to tell fundees we will support them if and when they can work in partnership – and not in competition — with other organisations."

 Application Process & Timeline